Harper, Missouri

 Harper is an unincorporated community in St. Clair County, in the U.S. state of Missouri.
+The community is on Missouri Route 82 approximately ten miles east of Osceola and within one mile of the St. Clair - Hickory county line.

 History

 A post office called Harper was established in 1891, and remained in operation until 1917.
 The community has the name of H. G. Harper, a pioneer citizen who secured the town a post office.

 The Harper School was added to the National Register of Historic Places in 2007.